 A strong personal programme of continuing professional development, properly recorded, will also build your confidence and credibility at work and give you an evidence base for appraisals.

 Our CPD tool

 TOPRA recommends that regulatory professionals wanting to achieve or maintain their MTOPRA designation undertake a minimum of 50 hours of lifelong learning each year, to demonstrate a commitment to continuing professional development and keep their knowledge and skills up to date.
-There are plenty of activities that count towards your CPD, including TOPRA courses , conferences , webinars and our CPD supplement quiz.
+There are plenty of activities that count towards your CPD, including TOPRA courses , conferences and webinars.

 We also recommend keeping a log of activities, copies of attendance certificates and other evidence of your learning.

 As well as improving professional practice, lifelong learning can help your career by:

 - Building confidence and credibility in your ability to do your work

 - Giving you a tool for appraisals

 - Bringing focus to your training and development

 - Giving you tools to cope with the constantly changing regulatory environment